Jack Hodgins (Bones): Romantic

 After a few episodes of sexual tension, Hodgins takes Angela out on their first date to a park to play on swings.
-When he was buried alive with Dr. Brennan, Hodgins admitted to being in love with Angela, saying "I'm nuts about Angela.
+When he is buried alive with Brennan, Hodgins admits to being in love with Angela, saying "I'm nuts about Angela.
 Over the moon, stupid in love with her."
-Hodgins proposed to Angela twice before she turned the tables and proposed to him after he told her that love was enough.
-Their wedding is cut short in the season two finale when a State Department official interrupts the ceremony because routine federal-employee background investigations have revealed that Angela is technically married to a Fijian man named Grayson Barasa.
+Hodgins proposes to Angela twice before she turns the tables and proposes to him after he tells her that love is enough.
+Their wedding is cut short in the season two finale when a State Department official interrupts the ceremony because routine federal-employee background investigations have revealed that Angela is technically married to a Fijian man named Grayson Barasa (Sean Blakemore).

 Hodgins and Angela hire a private investigator to locate Angela's husband, and the investigator finds Angela's husband, Grayson Barasa, living on No Name Key in Florida.
-Hodgins and Angela ask Amber to force Grayson to sign the divorce papers.
-Grayson refuses to sign, claiming he still loves Angela and has even built a house for himself and her.
-Grayson is initially resistant to signing the divorce papers, which puts a strain on the relationship between Angela and Hodgins.
-They realize that they may not fully trust each other, and end their relationship.
+Hodgins and Angela try to get Grayson to sign the divorce papers, but he refuses to sign, claiming he still loves Angela and has even built a house for himself and her.
+Hodgins and Angela realize that they may not fully trust each other, and end their relationship.

-After their break-up when he learns that Angela's father (ZZ Top's Billy Gibbons) is in town, Hodgins awakes in the middle of a desert with a bandage on his shoulder, which he removes to reveal a tattoo of Angela's face along with the words "Angie Forever".
+After their break-up, when he learns that Angela's father (ZZ Top's Billy Gibbons) is in town, Hodgins awakes in the middle of a desert with a bandage on his shoulder, which he removes to reveal a tattoo of Angela's face along with the words "Angie Forever".